Goodernews/CS-221/Homeworks/HW_7/README.md

 A method that removes the tree with the largest root value and returns a pointer to the tree.

 **Returned type:** `tree_ptr_t`

+**Edge cases**
+ + If there are two trees that both contain the max value, then the one most recently added will be popped from the forest.
+ + If there are no trees in a forest, then size is not decreased, and `nullptr` is returned.

 ### Destructor